14th Street–Union Square station: IRT Lexington Avenue Line platforms

 The station has four tracks and two island platforms.
 The uptown and downtown platforms are offset from each other, having been extended at their rear ends, and are curved.
 The island platforms allow for cross-platform interchanges between local and express trains heading in the same direction.
 Local trains use the outer tracks while express trains use the inner tracks.
 The island platforms were originally 350 ft long, like the other express stations on the original IRT, but later were extended to 525 ft.
 The platforms are 30 ft wide at their widest point.
+Departing passengers are asked to watch the gap upon leaving the train at this station.
 Platform gap fillers on the downtown side use proximity sensors to detect when trains arrive, automatically extending when a train has stopped in the station.
 Unlike the rest of the complex, no elevators lead down to the Lexington Avenue Line platforms.
 This is because the portions of the platforms under the mezzanine are too narrow for elevators.
 A 2020 study by Stantec found that, unless the downtown platform were rebuilt, it could never become fully accessible because of its "extreme curvature".
 According to a separate report by engineering firm STV, it would be prohibitively expensive to relocate the southbound platform northward to eliminate the gap fillers.

 The station has two abandoned local side platforms; the northbound platform is visible through windows, bordered with wide, bright red frames.
 A combination of island and side platforms was also used at Brooklyn Bridge–City Hall on the IRT Lexington Avenue Line and 96th Street on the IRT Broadway–Seventh Avenue Line.